zlyzhaoliyuan/denzel/README.md

 #### POST /movies/:id

-Set a watched date and a review.
+Save a watched date and a review.

 This endpoint accepts the following post parameters: